Vol. 2026 · No. 06 Data-driven SEO & Web Analytics

 3) New vs. returning visitors by post

-High new share suggests discovery power; balanced new/returning suggests a fan-favorite that keeps regulars engaged.
+High new share suggests discovery power; balanced new/returning suggests a fan-favorite that keeps regulars engaged — often the same posts that earn the most comments and on-page engagement.

 Use it to answer: Is this post widening the audience or deepening loyalty?